By Kevin Beaumonte & Matt Geist

 Some landlords, still in denial of the tsunami headed their way, are going to make tempting offers to tenants this year with only modest rent reductions in exchange for extending leases.
 Of course, there are always exceptions to the rule, and there will be sound reasoning for some companies to transact in the near term, such as landlords who are already providing aggressive double-digit percentage decreases in proposed rents and for companies that have a strategic reason for being in the market today.
 Each submarket, client situation and assignment is different, and it is important to set a specific strategy and objective for your particular circumstance.

-Kevin Beaumonte is a vice president at Hughes Marino, an award-winning commercial real estate company specializing in tenant representation and building purchases with offices across the nation.
+Kevin Beaumonte is a vice president of Hughes Marino, an award-winning commercial real estate company specializing in tenant representation and building purchases with offices across the nation.
 Contact Kevin at 1-844-662-6635 or email@example.com to learn more.

 Matt Geist is an associate vice president of Hughes Marino, an award-winning commercial real estate company specializing in tenant representation and building purchases with offices across the nation.
 Contact Matt at 1-844-662-6635 or firstname.lastname@example.org to learn more.